SymphonyPlatformSolutions/sms-sdk-renderer-node/README.md

 | epic.link             | NOTIFICATION               | string  |                                                    |
 | status.name           | NOTIFICATION               | string  |                                                    |
 | labels                | NOTIFICATION               | string  | array of objects with property `text`, type string |

-### Knowing Issue

-Templates are not rendered as they have to in the client application: not all MessageML tags and styles interpreted correctly by `render` function of the `entity` service (https://developers.symphony.com/extension/docs/entity-advanced-templating).